 The Selkirk Mountains are hard to discern as a discrete range because they are surrounded by the other big ranges of the Columbia Mountains (green outline on map).
 The Rogers Pass transportation corridor, Trans Canada Highway One and Canadian Pacific Railroad, divides the Selkirks into two halves, the Northern Selkirk Mountains and the Southern Selkirk Mountains.

 The Selkirk Mountains are the oldest climbing area in the Americas.
 The first technical climb, using rope and done for sport, was in 1888 when skilled alpinists from Europe made the ascent of Mount Bonney (Chris Jones, Climbing in North America, 1976).

-Mt Sir Donald was nabbed just two years later by Swiss guides with more advanced rope-work.
-Other people who climbed regularly for sport soon followed, eager for new terrain as the Golden Age of the Alps ended.
-They called this place the "Canadian Alps".
-(Chris Jones, Climbing in North America, 1976).
+Mount Sir Donald was nabbed just two years later by Swiss guides with more advanced rope-work.
+Other people who climbed regularly for sport soon followed, eager for new terrain as the Golden Age of the Alps ended (Chris Jones, Climbing in North America, 1976).

 SELKIRK CLIMBING GUIDEBOOKS

 One hundred years ago there were already several guide books to climbing in the Selkirk Range.
 Today, use Selkirks North and Selkirks South, by Dave Jones, both printed in 2001.

 For ski mountaineers, and climbers seeking to better educate themselves, there is an important book by Chic Scott: Summits and Icefields .
 His book covers all levels, from basic information for roadside tele-glades up to advanced details for the great ski traverses of each range.
 Good beta for most huts and some big peaks too.